What is it?

 Which workshops can I attend?

 A full range of workshops are available including writing workshops, negotiation skills, presentation skills, library workshops and many more.
-Please see the RDP handbooks for an overview of the types of workshops organised by the Graduate School.
-To register and for full details of the workshops on offer, including times, dates and locations, see the online booking system.
+Please see the RDP handbooks for an overview of the types of workshops organised by the Graduate and Researcher College.
+To register and for full details of the workshops on offer, including times, dates and locations as well as target participants, see the online booking system.

 Once you are registered on the online booking system you will also be able to: